pronamic/advanced-custom-fields-pro/readme.txt

 == Changelog ==

+= 6.3.1.2 =
+*Release Date 6th June 2024*

+* Fix - ACF Blocks in widget areas no longer cause a fatal error when no context is available
+* Fix - ACF Blocks with no fields assigned no longer show a gap in the sidebar where the form would render

+= 6.3.1.1 =
+*Release Date 6th June 2024*

+* Fix - Repeater and Flexible Content fields no longer error when duplicating or removing rows containing Icon Picker subfields
+* Fix - ACF Blocks containing Flexible Content fields now correctly load their edit form
+* Fix - ACF Blocks no longer have a race condition where the data store is not initialized when read
+* Fix - ACF Blocks no longer trigger a JS error for blocks without fields and with an empty no-fields message
+* Fix - ACF Block preloading now works correctly for fields consuming custom block context
+* Fix - ACF Block JavaScript debug messages now correctly appear when SCRIPT_DEBUG is true

+= 6.3.1 =
+*Release Date 4th June 2024*

+* Enhancement - Options Pages registered in the UI can now be duplicated
+* Fix - ACF Block validation now correctly validates Repeater, Group, and Flexible Content fields
+* Fix - ACF Block validation now correctly validates when a field is using a non-default return type
+* Fix - Fields moved between field groups now correctly updates both JSON files
+* Fix - Icon Picker fields now render correctly when using left-aligned labels
+* Fix - Icon Picker fields no longer renders tabs if only one tab is selected for display
+* Fix - Icon Picker fields no longer crash the post editor if no icon picker tabs are selected for displayed
+* Fix - True/False field now better handles longer On/Off labels
+* Fix - Select2 results loaded by AJAX for multi-select Taxonomy fields no longer double encode HTML entities

 = 6.3.0.1 =
 *Release Date 22nd May 2024*

-* Fix: A possible fatal error no longer occurs in the new site health functionality for ACF PRO users
+* Fix - A possible fatal error no longer occurs in the new site health functionality for ACF PRO users
-* Fix: A possible undefined index error no longer occurs in ACF Blocks for ACF PRO users
+* Fix - A possible undefined index error no longer occurs in ACF Blocks for ACF PRO users

 = 6.3.0 =
 *Release Date 22nd May 2024*